 These supplements are also helpful* in managing blood sugar

 - Cinnamon has also been shown to lower fasting glucose and A1C levels in people with diabetes.
-(7) You can certainly sprinkle some cinnamon on your meals, but most studies use a good-quality cinnamon supplement.
+You can certainly sprinkle some cinnamon on your meals, but most studies use a good-quality cinnamon supplement.

 - Magnesium plays so many different roles in the body, and many people don’t get enough.
 It’s helpful for anyone with diabetes or

 prediabetes,because when your blood sugar is high, you tend to excrete more magnesium in your urine.
 People who are diagnosed with diabetes frequently tend to have lower levels of magnesium.
-About 200-400 mg of magnesium glycinate, taken in the evening may also help relax you and fall asleep easier.
+About 200-400 mg of magnesium glycinate, taken in the evening, may also help relax you and fall asleep easier.

 - A probiotic helps to boost the healthy bacteria in your gut.
 You might not associate gut health with blood sugar, but there’s lots of research that shows a link.
-(6) Those with diabetes have a less diverse gut microbiome than those without it.
+(6) Some research shows those with diabetes have a less diverse gut microbiome than those without it.
 And get this - when scientists take bacteria from someone without diabetes and transplant it into the gut microbiome of someone with diabetes, their blood sugar improves.
 Eat some yogurt and fermented foods, drink some kefir or kombucha, or take a probiotic.

 *If you’re interested in trying supplements to manage your blood sugar or any other health condition, please consult your health care provider before doing so.
 Just because supplements are “natural” doesn’t make them safe if they're used incorrectly!
 Some can interact with your medications or other health conditions.

 In addition, I can only speak to the safety and effectiveness of professional-grade supplements.
 Some supplements do not contain enough of the active ingredient, or they may contain other fillers.

-If you've had success with improving your blood sugar naturally, let me know and share your tips if you like!
+If you've had success with improving your blood sugar naturally, let me know, and share your tips if you like!